Wolfrax/Swind/readme.md

 [My website for rendering Swind](http://www.viltstigen.se/Swind/index.html)

-This wind map for Sweden is an exercise using [D3](http://d3js.org) and [REST] (https://en.wikipedia.org/wiki/Representational_state_transfer).
+This wind map for Sweden is an exercise using [D3](http://d3js.org) and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 It is modelled after from Peter Cook's [UK Wind Map](http://prcweb.co.uk/lab/ukwind/) and loosely inspired from [Wind](http://hint.fm/wind/).

-In short, there is a python script `(getSMHI.py) that traverse the SMHI REST API and download wind speeds and directions from 'SMHI latest day' data.
+In short, there is a python script (`getSMHI.py`) that traverse the SMHI REST API and download wind speeds and directions from 'SMHI latest day' data.
 This data is rendered through D3 on a SVG map of Sweden.
 Min, max and average wind speed is calculated as well as average wind direction (in degrees).

 Details as follows.